 Inside the $419M CONRAC: How Sea-Tac Built the Future of Airport Car Rental

-When the Port of Seattle opened the Consolidated Rental Car Facility (CONRAC) in 2012, it redefined what an airport rental car operation could look like.
+When the Port of Seattle launched the Consolidated Rental Car Facility (CONRAC) in 2012, it transformed Port logistics.

 All 12 authorized agencies operate from the same consolidated facility — connected by a free 24/7 shuttle.